MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagement.md

     - `[UserId <String>]`: The User id that is being reported.
     - `[UserName <String>]`: The User Name that is being reported
     - `[UserPrincipalName <String>]`: UserPrincipalName.
-  - `[ManagedDeviceOverview <IMicrosoftGraphManagedDeviceOverview1>]`: Summary data for managed devices
+  - `[ManagedDeviceOverview <IMicrosoftGraphManagedDeviceOverview>]`: Summary data for managed devices
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`: Read-only.
     - `[DeviceExchangeAccessStateSummary <IMicrosoftGraphDeviceExchangeAccessStateSummary>]`: Device Exchange Access State summary